6 Things you need to know about micro-credentials for professional development

 As a teacher, your learning is no different, and your continuing professional development should provide you with credit for both informal and formal learning.
 You should get credit for online chats, reading articles and watching videos because each of these experiences provides you with the knowledge to build your teaching practice.

 So, what if I told you that you could show this informal learning to your administration, colleagues and parents?
-Well, you can with a digital badge.
+Well, you can with a micro-credential.
 Think of them like badges earned in scouting, demonstrating a unique skill or accomplishment.
-You can share digital badges on your LinkedIn profile, your website and in your email signatures so that your learning is visible for others to see and acknowledge.
+You can share micro-credentials on your LinkedIn profile, your website and in your email signatures so that your learning is visible for others to see and acknowledge.
 The people who view your badge can also see the organization who awarded the badge and what you did to earn it.

 Like all good students, I’ll bet you have questions.
 Let’s see if I can answer a few of them here.

-Inside each digital badge is metadata, data that provides information about your data.
+Inside each micro-credential is metadata, data that provides information about your data.
 For example, the metadata in a digital photo tells where the photo was taken and when.
-With a digital badge the types of information stored includes:
+With a micro-credentials the types of information stored includes:

 - Earner’s name